 Are you dealing with a disabling physical or mental condition that prevents you from working?
 You may be eligible to receive disability benefits from the Social Security Administration (SSA).
 Supplemental Security Income (SSI) is one of the two disability programs managed by the SSA.
 A federal needs-based program, SSI is designed to provide financial support to disabled individuals with little income and resources.

 Unfortunately, seeking SSI benefits can be easier said than done.
 The application process is often long, challenging, and requires a lot of paperwork.
-Our Oklahoma social security disability lawyers at Colbert Cooper Hill understand the complex Social Security system and have years of experience helping disabled individuals and their families obtain the disability benefits they deserve.
+Our Oklahoma City disability lawyers at Colbert Cooper Hill understand the complex Social Security system and have years of experience helping disabled individuals and their families obtain the disability benefits they deserve.
 We may be able to help you too!
 Call us today to find out how.

 Need Help Applying for SSI Benefits?

 While applying for SSI benefits can be difficult, getting help from our law firm isn’t.
 Our experienced attorneys are ready to review your claim and help you navigate the legal process.
-Below are just a few benefits of having the Wolfpack at Colbert Cooper Hill handle your SSI case:
+Below are just a few benefits of having The Wolf Pack at Colbert Cooper Hill handle your SSI case:

 We Make it Easy